yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter3-tolerating-outages.md

 In this chapter you'll learn:

 * Smart driver
-* How to tolerate zone or region-level outages
+* How to tolerate zone or region-level outages (switch to a multi-region cluster)